Arthur Janov: Early life

-Arthur Janov was born in Los Angeles, California, and grew up in Boyle Heights, a low income neighborhood east of Downtown L.A., populated mainly by Jews, Latinos, Russian and Slavic immigrants.
+Arthur Janov was born in Los Angeles, California, and grew up in Boyle Heights, a low income neighborhood east of Downtown L.A., populated mainly by Jews, Latinos, and Slavic immigrants.
 Janov was the son of two Russian-Jewish immigrants, Conrad Janov and Anne Coretsky-Janov.
 He received his B.A. and M.S.W. in psychiatric social work from the University of California, Los Angeles, and his Ph.D. in psychology from Claremont Graduate School in 1960.

 Career

 Janov originally practiced conventional psychotherapy in his native California.
 He did an internship at the Hacker Psychiatric Clinic in Beverly Hills, worked for the Veterans' Administration at Brentwood Neuropsychiatric Hospital and was in private practice from 1952 until his death in 2017.
 He was also on the staff of the Psychiatric Department at Los Angeles Children's Hospital where he was involved in developing their psychosomatic unit.

 In Janov's view, the repressed pain of traumatic childhood experiences eventually produces an emotionally damaged adult.
 These experiences include not only obvious physical and psychological injuries, but also subtle slights like parents' failure to comfort a child.

 Janov wrote that his professional life changed in a single day in 1967 with the discovery of what he called "Primal Pain".
 During a therapy session, Janov heard what he describes as, "an eerie scream welling up from the depths of a young man lying on the floor".
 He developed primal therapy, in which clients are encouraged to re-live and express what Janov considered repressed memories and feelings.

 Janov's primal therapy became a cultural phenomenon in the 1970s and 1980s along with his work The Primal Scream (1970).
 In response to criticism claiming that primal therapy is discredited and harmful, Janov said in 2016: "We have 50 years of published material to the contrary.
 We have several scientific articles in the journal Activitas Nervosa Superior, plus other journals.
 We do serious science and leave the nonsense to others".

 The idea of The Primal Scream came when one of his patients told of a theatrical performance at Conway Hall, London, in which Raphael Montañez Ortiz dressed in diapers shouted "Mommy!
 Daddy!
 Mommy!
 Daddy!" throughout the act, then vomited, distributing plastic bags to the spectators and later asking them to vomit as well.
 Janov was fascinated by this and asked his patient to cry for his own "mommy" and "daddy".

 However, Janov's primal therapy was the source of controversy, with allegations that Janov used the treatment as a "cash-grab scheme".
 In response, Janov stated that "We take no salaries and no profits and have not in years.
 We have paid several hundred thousand dollars for research to maintain our scientific integrity.
 We fund therapy for those who cannot afford it".

-Janov's patients included musician John Lennon and artist Yoko Ono.